Rest ice compression elevation RICE Treatment are rest and immobilization not good practice?

 Chemically, the ligaments lose water and glycosaminoglycans (which help maintain structure) so there is a net loss of mass in the ligaments.
 There is also more degradation of the collagen with stress deprivation.
 These changes translate to a much weaker structure.

 - Death of cartilage cells

-What can be considered so what amazing is that the idea of prolonged rest and immobilization causing joint breakdown and poor healing is not at all a new idea.
+What can be considered so amazing is that the idea of prolonged rest and immobilization causing joint breakdown and poor healing is not at all a new idea.
 If we go back sixty years we will see that doctors were concerned then.

 Basic animal research has shown that in as little as six days of immobilizing a joint, pressure necrosis of the articular cartilage (death of cartilage cells) can occur with subsequent degenerative arthritis.
-In a landmark study from 1960 (1) doctors noted: “The lesions (damage) produced by simple immobilization of a joint in a forced position were similar in nature to those produced by clamp compression.
-The extent of the lesion varied directly with duration of continuous compression.
+In a landmark study from 1960 (1), doctors noted: “The lesions (damage) produced by simple immobilization of a joint in a forced position were similar in nature to those produced by clamp compression.
+The extent of the lesion varied directly with the duration of continuous compression.
 The articular lesion has been designated pressure necrosis of cartilage, and it has been concluded that it is the result of interference with the diffusion of nutritive fluid through the intercellular substance of the cartilage.
-Pressure necrosis of cartilage is probably an irreparable lesion and may interfere with growth of the epiphysis (the bone end plate or in younger patients the growth plate).
+Pressure necrosis of cartilage is probably an irreparable lesion and may interfere with the growth of the epiphysis (the bone endplate or in younger patients the growth plate).
 It may also act as the starting point in the development of degenerative arthritis.”

 What is being said: